zac7777/Entropy/Entropy/Species/Human.md

 Melee range: 1m

-Number of limbs: two hands, two feet, one head
+Number of limbs: two arms, two legs, one head

 *Indomitable spirit:* whenever a human would be killed for the first time each combat, they may instead go to 1 hit point